 The purpose of the Institutional Review Board (IRB) is to review research done on our campus and/or by our campus members to assure that the researcher is protecting the interests of the research participants.
 This review is conducted within the context of Federal policies of the Department of Health and Human Services (HHS), and specifically 45 CFR 46.
-Eastern Mennonite University’s IRB is guided by the governing principles of the Belmont Report, available on the HHS web site.
+EMU’s IRB is guided by the governing principles of the Belmont Report, available on the HHS web site.

 This includes disclosing any possible risk to participants (physical, emotional, employability, etc.) and disclosing how the data will be used and disseminated – particularly the possibility that data might be linked to personal identity.